petercz1/todo_no_frameworks/README.md

-# TODO list with simple pubsub and no frameworks
+# TODO list with simple pubsub, asyncronous server updates and no frameworks